Tennis Instruction Heaven

 Learning Sites and Master Professional Tips To Improve Your Game

-• The best site for cutting edge tennis stroke information by far is John Yandells Tennisplayer.net
+• This is by far the best site for cutting edge tennis stroke information: John Yandells Tennisplayer.net

-There is a fee but it is worth it; his team does high speed filming of all the top pros, puts out detailed yet open minded instruction articles, plus a ton of instruction by other teachers on every topic.
+There is a fee but it is worth it; the analyze high speed filming of all the top pros, puts out detailed yet open minded instruction articles, plus a ton of instruction by other teachers on every topic.
 They even have 3-D models of stick figures with all biomechanical possibilites evaluated.
 Far and above all the other sites in terms of depth and solid scientific anaylsis.
 Each topic has appropriate video footage cycling over to clarify the discussion.

 There are a few good videos on UTube but these freebies are unreviewed by peers, the ideas are usually one person's interpretation, and even if they are a teaching pro, the information might not be what you need for your level of play.